TasStef/Performance/ReadMe.md

 This is a comparison between two web applications.
 The original application is a simple web application that displays a list of items.
 The optimized application is a modified version of the original application that has been optimized for performance.

+In the Original branch you can find the original project.
+The optimized performance code is in the Improved-Performance branch.

 The summary reports were created with Chrome lighthouse and can be found at:
 - [Original App](./Original%20performance%20report.pdf)
 - [Optimized App](./Optimized%20performance%20report.pdf)